Dennis Gabryszak

-Dennis H. Gabryszak (born November 18, 1951) is an American former politician from the state of New York.
+Dennis H. Gabryszak is an American former politician from the state of New York.
 A Democrat, Gabryszak was a member of the New York State Assembly for the 143rd district from 2007 until his January 2014 resignation.
+He resigned from office after seven staffers accused him of sexual harassment.
+Gabryszak was later fined $100,000 for sexual harassment and for misuse of state resources.